 Should I do the same style every visit?

 Not necessarily.
 Many regulars at our Seminole spa rotate styles based on what their body needs that week.
-Swedish for stress weeks, deep tissue for tight weeks, Thai for stiff weeks, hot oil for special occasions.
+Swedish for stress weeks, deep tissue for tight weeks, Thai for stiff weeks, aromatherapy for special occasions.
 Mixing styles keeps the work fresh and addresses different aspects of muscle health.
-Same pricing for all four core services ($50 for 30 min, $70 for 60 min).
+Same pricing for all six services ($50 for 30 min, $70 for 60 min).
 The front desk will help match the style to your need that day if you're unsure.

 The signals method works best for guests with naturally consistent body awareness.
 The calendar and reminder methods work best for everyone else.
 Either approach beats trying to hold the schedule in memory, which leads to gradual cadence drift.
 Walk-in 7 days, 9 AM to 10:30 PM at 6100 Seminole Blvd in Seminole FL.